By Mixkaela Villalon, Abbey Pangilinan and Ica Fernandez

 The barangay officials who will take office next month after winning Monday’s election will find themselves at the frontlines of the war on drugs.
 President Duterte has repeatedly said he needs “strong” barangay officials who will implement the anti-drug campaign.
 Noncompliance, he warned, is not an option.

 But such power is constrained.
-Village officials have to comply with the directives of the national government.
+Local officials have to comply with the directives of the national government.
 Refusal to do so may be seen as complicity with the drug trade.
 Authorities have said they have a list of over 200 barangay officials involved in illegal drugs.
-The president himself has stated that “if those backed up by drug money will win as barangay captains, it will be another war.
+The president himself has that “if those backed up by drug money will win as barangay captains, it will be another war.
 It will be another killing.”

 The barangay is the linchpin of the administration’s anti-drug operations.
 Faced with national government directives on an all-out war on drugs, what should barangay officials do?